Are you realizing you have a lot of stuff and you don’t use it all?

 You could say that selling our stuff has been the most a) productive and b) lucrative side-hustle-slash-hobby that we’ve been pursuing since the day of the RayBans.

 What I want to show you is how to immediately start listing things you don’t want from your home and from your closet and start making money fast.
+It’s one of the best lifestyle budget hacks in our lives and in many of the lives of people we know, both to make money, and get rid of stuff.

 What I will cover in this list are the following platforms and how to use them, along with my own personal tips.